k1selman/ctf/2024/README.md

-Writeups for challs from CTFs I participated in 2024.
+Writeups for challs I solved from CTFs that took place in 2024